 How does this fit into a Climb application?

 And how does all of this fit into the Climb Credit loan application?
 When a student applies for a loan, they’ll find at the bottom of the page a button to click labeled “add co-borrower.”
 Clicking this button will take them to a page where they can enter the co-borrower’s information.
 (If they don’t have one, they can click “continue without co-borrower” to skip this page and move onto the next.)
 Once the initial application is complete, we’ll ask for income documentation before approval.
 Should at least one person — borrower or co-borrower — qualify, they’ll both be sent an approval package to look over and a few forms to sign and return.
 Like with any other loan, when a co-borrower signs our forms, they are agreeing to take responsibility for the loan if need be, so it’s important to read all of our terms carefully!

-In co-signing a loan, a person could help someone take the necessary steps to getting a career-advancing education and improving their life.
+In co-signing a loan, a person could help someone take the necessary steps to reaching their goals.
 But, just as in any signed agreement, they’ll want to fully understand what it is they’re agreeing to do.
 If a student loan co-borrower understands the loan terms and trusts the borrower to make payments, he or she can be confident in the decision to help support someone’s education.